MLHale/GenCyber-web-content/day1/virtualization-primer.md

 ### Installing Ubuntu Desktop Linux VM

 For our guest OS we will select a popular Linux distribution.
 The Ubuntu Desktop OS.
 It is easy to setup and supports many development environments.
-In particular, the 64-bit Ubuntu version 14.04, Trusty Thar, is supported by many OSS packages and development frameworks.
+In particular, the 64-bit Ubuntu version 14.04, Trusty Thar, is supported by many open source software (OSS) packages and development frameworks.
 For example, Facebook CTF OSS package found at `https://github.com/facebook/fbctf` only supports installation for this OS.

 To create a new VM, press the blue `New` button in VirtualBox.
 It should bring up a `Create Virtual Machine` prompt.